When do I need a permit?

 - During the works.

 - At the completion of your works.
 We will inspect our assets and you will be liable for any damage that has occurred.
-You must call us on 9205 5555 to book a final inspection.
+Refer below to book in a final inspection.

 What fees will I be charged?